-Prof Elize Webb (elize.webb@up.ac.za) is the overall coordinator for the MSc degree in Epidemiology and Biostatistics.
-However, for further information about the research focus areas, please contact the option academic facilitators whose names are listed next to the 30-credit module options.
+Dr Neo Ledibane (Neo.Ledibane@up.ac.za) is the overall coordinator for the MSc Epidemiology and Biostatistics programme.
+For further information about the other research focus areas, please contact the academic facilitators whose names are listed above next to the 30-credit module options.